macrozone/location_service/app/app.coffee.md

 ### Tabular

 The package aldeed:tabular will provide us with a data-table-like html-component.
 We use it to show the location history to the user.
+It is included in [app.jade](app.jade) as +tabular.
 Subscriptions are handled automatically, depending on the filters on the table.

 	TabularTables =